-In the previous articles of PLO we have talked about whether it is possible for a foreigner to get a divorce in Korea, what the procedure and time frames are and what the grounds for a judicial divorce can be.
+In the previous articles of PLO we have talked about whether it is possible for a foreigner to get a divorce in Korea, what the procedure and time frames are and what the grounds for a judicial divorce can there be.

-This time we are going to take a look at the connection between the F-6 visa and divorce and matters related to alimony, custody rights and child rearing expenses in the form of Q&A.
+This time we are going to take a look at the connection between the F-6 visa and divorce and matters related to alimony, custodial rights and child rearing expenses in the form of Q&A.

 1. I have an F-6 visa, but I heard that if I get a divorce, I’m going to lose it.
 Is that true?